In Melbourne, nature is never far. Did you know we share this garden city of ours with more than 1,500 different insect species?

 Hear from ecologist, entomologist and science communicator Dr Luis Mata who will take you through what iNaturalist is, how to use the platform, and tips for making high-quality observations with a focus on insects.

-This training session will take place online (Microsoft Teams)
+This training session took place online (Microsoft Teams)

 Insects of Melbourne – launch event